Old fashioned peanut butter pie is made from scratch using creamy peanut butter, cream cheese, powdered sugar and heavy cream.

 - A cup of dried beans can be used for pie weights.

-- Store covered in the fridge for up to 3 days.
+- To Store: Keep covered in the fridge for up to 3 days.

-- Keep frozen for up to 3 months wrapped tightly in plastic wrap.
+- To Freeze: Keep frozen for up to 3 months wrapped tightly in plastic wrap.